BaobabAfter17/multiTimer/README.md

-# MultiTimer in a Single Thread
+# MultiTimer in a Separate Single Thread

 # Backgrounds and Design
 This project is inspired by the timers in TCP (Transmission Control Protocol).
 However, this project is totally independent.